prem-muthedath/atlas/README.md

 	(b) An indented Textual representation of parts in the BOM tree and their computed costs;
 	(c) An XML representation of parts in the BOM tree and their computed costs.

-  For items (b) and (c), you should see both default representation as well as a customised one.
+  For items (b) and (c), you should see a default representation as well as a customised one.